netter77/gettingandcleaningdata/README.md

 - 'test/y_test.txt': Test labels.

-I took these files and
+I took these files and put them into data frames tables.

 ############################################################
 # 1 Create one data set merging train data and test data from:
 ############################################################